jistiak/aika/README.md

 ## AI Cook
-We have built a solution to maintain grocery and cooking more efficiently with the help of AI.
-The project goal is to save time as well as assist in quality meal prep.
+We have built a solution to make grocery shopping and cooking more efficient with the help of AI.
+The project's goal is to save time as well as assist in quality meal prep.
 The user will also be able to track his/her grocery inventory and consumption trend.